-Twice a year we get together with Lancing Sailing Club to take groups of teenagers to a residential activity centre on the shore of Chichester Harbour.
+Twice a year take groups of teenagers to a residential activity centre on the shore of Chichester Harbour.
 Here they get a chance to sail on some more open waters and to experience tidal conditions.
-Most of the sailing is done in larger boats accompanied by instructors, although some of the more experienced juniors will also get the opportunity to sail in faster boats such as the Topper Magno or the Laser 2000.
+Most of the sailing is done in larger boats accompanied by instructors, although some of the more experienced juniors will also get the opportunity to sail in faster boats such as Topper, Magno, Laser 2000 or Quest.

 How do I get started if I don't have my own boat?

 One option is to come to the Saturday Clubs, where you may be able to use one of the Club's own boats.
 Another good idea is to put your name forward to take part as a crew on one of our cruises.
 Cruises based in Chichester Harbour are generally more suitable for less experienced crews than the more ambitious ones that are held on the Solent or at other venues.